 Software/Hardware maintenance is required on this site.
 This site will be down for necessary upgrades.
 Maintenance is scheduled for Feb.
 1 & 21.
 We apologize in advance for any inconvenience.

 The Metropolitan Water District of Southern California prepares for tomorrow through an evolving long-term water strategy known as its Integrated Water Resources Plan, or IRP.
 The inaugural IRP was adopted in 1996 to address the complexity of developing, maintaining and delivering water to meet changing demands in the face of growing challenge.
-The plan has been updated several times and will be again in 2020.
-The plan is a regional example of the long-term, diversified strategy Gov. Newsom is seeking statewide through his Water Resilience Portfolio Initiative.Contact us for more information about the
+The plan has been updated several times over the past 25 years.
+In 2020 we started afresh with a new IRP that will incorporate different scenarios for the future.
+The IRP is a regional example of the long-term, diversified strategy Gov. Newsom is seeking statewide through his Water Resilience Portfolio Initiative.

 “Metropolitan has seen first-hand the successes that come with long-term planning and diversified water supply portfolio.
 In fact, Metropolitan was among the first water agencies to take this approach when we initiated our Integrated Resources Plan two and a half decades ago."